Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 >
 > If you were using this logic for a real game, you might consider dynamically adjusting the target update interval based on the distance to the player.
 This is left as an excerise for the reader 😊.

-Now that we've set a destination and a path, we need to start moving along it. `NavigationAgent3D` provides a helper method for us: `GetNextPathPosition()`.
+Now that we've set a destination, `NavigationAgent3D` provides a helper method for us to get the path to it: `GetNextPathPosition()`.
 This returns the next point in the path to the target in world space.
 We'll use this to move towards the target.

 > **Note**: It's okay to call `GetNextPathPosition` on every physics frame, in fact the `NavigationAgent3D` expects/requires it to be called that often.